RakhithJK/PHPMailer-wiki/Tutorial.md

 # Using Attachments
 Sending plain-text e-mails is often insufficient.
 Perhaps you need to attach something to your mail, such as an image or an audio file.
 Or perhaps you need to attach multiple files.

 There are two ways of attaching something to your mail: You can simply attach a file from the filesystem or you can attach (binary) data stored in a variable.
 The latter is called string attachment.
-This makes it possible put extract data from a database or web API call and attach it to an e-mail, without ever having to save it as a file.
+This makes it possible to extract data from a database or web API call and attach it to an e-mail, without ever having to save it as a file.

 ## File Attachments